List of university a cappella groups in the United Kingdom: The Rolling Tones

-The Rolling Tones is an all-female A cappella group from King's College London.
-Formed in 2007 by Alice Whiteley, the group has since been invited to perform at a number of significant events, including the opening and closing ceremonies of the London 2012 Olympics and the RBS International Women's Day Event 2014.
-The Tones have performed several successful sets at the Brandenburg Choral Festival and continue to sing at various events across London.
+The Rolling Tones is an a cappella group from King's College London.
+In 2014, the group reached the semi-finals of The Voice Festival UK (under the name The King's Chicks) and in 2015, they reached the finals.
+The group was awarded the prize for 'Outstanding Arrangement' at both the semi-finals and finals for Zara Tso's arrangement of "Awake My Soul", originally performed by Mumford & Sons.
+They progressed to the final again in 2016, with Zara Tso picking up an 'Outstanding Individual' award in the semi-final.

-In 2014, the group reached the semi-finals of The Voice Festival UK and in 2015, they reached the finals, becoming the first all-female A cappella group to reach the deciding stage of the competition since 2009.
-The group was awarded the prize for 'Outstanding Arrangement' at both the semi-finals and finals for Zara Tso's arrangement of 'Awake My Soul', originally performed by Mumford & Sons.
+In 2018, they won the UK semi-final of ICCA and picked up an 'Outstanding Arrangement' award.
+In 2020, they placed third in their ICCA quarter-final and won an 'Outstanding Soloist' award.
+In 2023, they came second in the UK semi-final and won an 'Outstanding Choreography' award after winning their quarter-final, where they also picked up an 'Outstanding Choreography' award.